-By sennder team, 4 minute read
+By sennder team, 9 minute read

-Despite this enormous and growing demand for truck freight shipping, the number of truck drivers has decreased in recent years.
-While every major European country is experiencing a shortage of truck drivers, Poland, Germany, and the UK have been hit the hardest.
-While this may be a bad sign for Europe's supply chain, it's good news for anyone considering starting a trucking company.
-Across Europe, the need for reliable road freight transportation is growing.
+Despite this enormous and growing demand for truck freight shipping, the number of truck drivers is way down.
+According to the IRU, the rate of unfilled truck driver positions may reach 60% by 2026.
+While every major country in Europe is experiencing a shortage of truck drivers, Poland, Germany and the UK have been hit the hardest.

+This may be a bad sign for Europe's supply chain, but it's good news for anyone who is starting a trucking company.
+Across Europe, the need for reliable road freight capacity is growing.
 This presents a golden opportunity for trucking companies.
-Anyone who can buy a truck, register it, and put it on the road will find that business is booming.
+Anyone who can buy a truck, register it, and put it on the road is sure to find that business is booming.

 Step 1: Make a business plan

 Any good business starts with a good plan.
-Taking time to make a thorough plan can pay off down the line, so make sure to put some serious thought into it.
+Taking time to make a thorough plan can really pay off down the line, so make sure to put some serious thought into it.

-Additionally, consider these questions:
+Additionally consider these questions: